alfiyansys/xlate-android/README.md

 Project
 -------
-This project imported from unfinished [GordonClan's project], nothing works :(, and I decided to try finish this project by my self.
+This project originally imported from unfinished [GordonClan's project], nothing works :(, and I decided to try finish this project by my self.

 See [working log]